stage fright...

 such a big problem, you can bet people have tried hard to find a

-remedy could be just a good glass of wine or whisky or similar.
+be just a good glass of wine or whisky or similar.
 Others,

 during a performance try to think "not